 Surveyor 1, in case you've forgotten, was the first U.S. spacecraft to make a soft landing on another world, on June 2, 1966.
 The Soviet Luna 9 mission had done the same thing four months earlier, and had sent back a couple dozen pictures of its surroundings—humanity's first look at the moon's surface, after centuries of wondering.

-Surveyor, though, was far more sophisticated than Luna 9, and returned 11,000 photos (see the gallery below).
+Surveyor, though, was far more sophisticated than Luna 9, and returned 11,000 photos.
 Nobody was more surprised at its success than the people who built it.
 Before launch, the newspapers had been full of stories about Surveyor's budget problems, delays, and management squabbles between NASA headquarters, the Jet Propulsion Laboratory, and Hughes Aircraft, which built the lander for JPL.

 On landing day, none of that mattered.
 The thing worked perfectly.